Bolivia's Morales in The Hague to petition World Court over Chile sea access

 In 2015, the court found it had jurisdiction in the case, despite Chilean opposition.

-The issue has been a recurring bone of contention between the Andean neighbours over decades.

 Bolivia, which still retains a navy, wants a corridor to the sea to boost its exports of natural gas and minerals.
-Chile argues Bolivia already has access on favourable terms.
+Chile argues Bolivia already has access on favorable terms.

 Oral arguments run through March 28.
 Then judges will deliberate for several months before setting the date for a ruling.